Vita & Contact

 “Nationalizing the Bill of Rights: Revisiting the Original Understanding of the Fourteenth Amendment in 1866–67,” 68 Ohio State Law Journal 1509 (2007) (SSRN), cited by U.S. Supreme Court in McDonald v.
 Chicago, 561 U.S. 742, 763 n.
 10, 829 n.
 10, 830 n.
 12, 841 (2010) (opinion of the Court, concurring opinion, and numerous briefs on both sides), and in Timbs v.
 Indiana, 139 S. Ct.
 682, 691 (2019) (concurring opinion in unanimous decision) (see news release)

-“Indian Sovereignty, General Federal Laws, and the Canons of Construction: An Overview and Update,” 6 American Indian Law Journal 98 (2017) (available on Seattle University School of Law website and on SSRN), cited in Cohen’s Handbook of Federal Indian Law (leading treatise in the field), 2024 ed. (forthcoming)
+“Indian Sovereignty, General Federal Laws, and the Canons of Construction: An Overview and Update,” 6 American Indian Law Journal 98 (2017) (available on Seattle University School of Law website and on SSRN), cited in Cohen’s Handbook of Federal Indian Law (the leading treatise in the field of American Indian Law), 2024 ed. § 3.02, p.
+166 n.
+14

 Additional Articles (in reverse chronological order)